-What,with all the sand and advice addressed to ‘Grasshopper’, t all felt suddenly like a bad pastiche of the 1970s TV series Kung Fu, starring David Carradine.
-Okay, so Oxwich Burrows didn’t look very much like the American Wild West but that could be easily be improved with the addition of some horses.
+With all the sand and advice addressed to ‘Grasshopper’, it all felt suddenly like a bad pastiche of the 1970s TV series Kung Fu, starring David Carradine.
+Okay, so Oxwich Burrows didn’t look very much like the American Wild West but that could be easily improved with the addition of some horses.
 Or not, as it turned out because the only beasts of an equine persuasion were four dinky little Gower ponies and an even dinkier foal.

 Ponies on the Path

 I wasn’t entirely overjoyed to see the ponies, for all that the foal was ridiculously cute.
 Semi-feral ponies tend to be skittish, mad bitey things and I’d much rather push through cattle bearing enormous horns than find the path blocked by ponies.

 I went round them the long way, taking a different path.
 I reasoned that sooner or later, whichever path I was on, I would run out of beach and end up in Oxwich village and this turned out to be correct.

 A café on the outskirts furnished me with tea and a bacon sandwich, served up by a man whose coat was so grubby that nothing capable of causing food poisoning could have hoped to survive on it.

 A quiet village, Oxwich — originally Oxenwych (‘cattle settlement’) — was once a small port exporting limestone quarried from the nearby headland of Oxwich Point.